 For us, advancing equal opportunity and access is not new

 Diversity and equal access to legal education have a long tradition at the University of Wisconsin Law School.
 The first African-American student was admitted in 1875; the first woman graduated in 1885.
-The Law School's Legal Education Opportunities (LEO) Program have long been national models for recruiting students from historically under-represented communities and supporting their success throughout their three years in law school.
+The Law School's Legal Education Opportunities (LEO) Program has been a national model for creating an inclusive community where students can succeed.

 Since 1973, the Law School through its Hastie Fellowship Program has been a leader in guiding and increasing opportunities for lawyers of color to become law professors.
 Graduates of the program have gone on to prominence as legal educators at law schools around the country, including our own.